Coslice Colimits in Homotopy Type Theory: Categorical background

 Classically, given an adjunction $L \dashv R$, the condition that the counit is an isomorphism is well known to be equivalent to the condition that $R$ is fully faithful.
-In the wild setting, we impose an additional condition on $L$ to get a well-behaved notion of \emph{reflective subcategory} that applies to a more general setting than that of \cref{reflsubdef}.
-The condition on $L$ is called \emph{2-coherence} and is defined at \cref{2coher}.
+In the wild setting, we impose an extra condition on $L$ to get a well-behaved notion of \emph{reflective subcategory}.
+The condition is called \emph{2-coherence} and is defined at \cref{2coher}.

 \begin{definition} Let $\C$ and $\D$ be wild categories with a $0$-functor $\mathcal{I} : \D \to \C$.
-We say that $\D$ is \emph{reflective in $\C$} if we have a $2$-coherent left adjoint $L : \C \to \D$ whose counit is an isomorphism. \end{definition}
+We say that $\D$ is a \emph{reflective subcategory of $\C$} if we have a $2$-coherent left adjoint $L : \C \to \D$ whose counit is an isomorphism. \end{definition}